Did you know that Scotland has it’s own Via Ferrata?

 As I started the venture, Ben was on hand to give me personal tuition, encouragement and peace of mind.
 I nearly copped out at the very start, however, when faced with the first obstacle – which was on ground level.
 Ben must’ve sensed my inner turmoil as I contemplated a cable bridge, the crossing of which was a must.

 Surely I can’t fall at the first fence – well, it was Grand National weekend – so I plucked up the courage and said “OK!
 Let’s do it!”

 Once across, I wouldn’t exactly say it was plain sailing but the more I got used to the technique, the more comfortable I became.
 There were some tricky manoeuvres – traversing the rock face wasn’t easy – but trepidation turned to exhilaration and I even took time to enjoy the view.

-There’s plenty opportunity to stop for a breather – an extra carabiner on your safety harness can be clipped on to any of the rungs – but I felt continued momentum was the best way to deal with things.
+There’s plenty opportunity to stop for a breather – an extra carabiner on your safety harness can be clipped on to any of the rungs.
+I felt continued momentum was above all the best way to deal with things.
 There was always the danger of “freezing” and leaving Ben no option but to lower me down on a safety rope, and I soon realised that going down would be even trickier than going up.

-Thankfully the thought of abject failure never clouded my mind – I was well and truly focused.
+Thankfully the thought of abject failure never clouded my mind – I was well and truly focused after that.
 I made the point of not asking Ben how far we had to go, content to see the summit gradually home into view.
 Before I knew it, a rope-ladder with half-a-dozen rungs was the last obstacle and I was home and dry.

-Well, not dry – the spray from the waterfall saw to that!
+Well, not dry – because the spray from the waterfall saw to that!

-All that was left was a leisurely trek back to Kinlochleven, and a well-earned beer in the nearest hostelry.
-Well, I reckon I deserved it!
+After that, all that was left was a leisurely trek back to Kinlochleven, and a well-earned beer in the nearest hostelry.
+Well, in conclusion, I reckon I deserved it!